Stefan0712/fitness-app/README.md

   * Added custom fields right before Recorded values to allow used to quickly add custom fields
   * Changed the max height of FieldsScreen and changed display from flex to grid for more control
 * Created a new View Activity Log component
+* Added transparent background for Activity and Food log components to prevent users from clicking outside elements by accident
+* Updated Create Goal component with the new pop-up for adding custom values and the Pin to dashboard dropdown